BC Teachers’ Federation – Celebrating a Century

 Landmark Victoria Teacher Strike Makes History

-In 1919, in Victoria, 178 teachers went on strike over salaries constituting what was the first teacher strike in Canada.
+In 1919, in Victoria, 178 teachers went on strike over salaries; it was the first teacher strike in Canada.
 There was no legal framework for teachers to strike; local associations of teachers did not have any legal standing as bargaining units.
 But, Victoria teachers struck nonetheless and forced government to introduce an early form of voluntary salary arbitration to resolve salary disputes.
 Located at South Park Elementary School, 508 Douglas Street, Victoria.

 New Westminster teachers win fight for fair pay, bargaining rights.